"Know the Rules" for importing to canada. How to import to Canada. Requirements and documents.

 Customs Clearance

-• Preparing and submitting customs declarations on your behalf
+• Preparing and submitting customs declarations on your behalf.

 Person using a laptop displaying the CBSA CARM Client Portal for Canada Border Services Agency.
 The screen highlights features like account management, delegation, financial security.